Aidar5/nattoeng/docs/source/book/02_git_github/git_github_changes.rst

 To work locally with the repository, it must be cloned.

-Use “git clone: command to clone repository:
+Use “git clone" command to clone repository:

 ::